Samanta-Ferrero99/Task-Based-Calendar/README.md

 - We need to implement the settings page back-end.
     - Backend behind the settings page will rely on the calendar's main functionality being finished.
 - We need to implement responsive behaviors on all pages.
 They are sort of responsive currently, but become awkward at some screen sizes.
+- We are planning out dependency structured task models and working on a few other collections for the database, along with the API endpoints needed for them.
+- We are working to create smaller reusable components for task input and to visually display tasks and their dependency relationships.

 **List all the pages/components of the web app.
 Provide wireframes for pages not complete.**